Seteeri/Particle/snippets/notes/PARTICLE.md

     GOAL: Able to build test tree

+    * Draw num in car [?]
+      * Handle decimals
     * Refactor del> to pass ignore flags during recurse [???]
     * Refactor layout and mov functions [???]
       * Restrict mov> functions to be used by layout
     * Refactor pointer to point to last (NIL)
       * More consistent with entering a list
-    * Add cmd to swap/toggle layouts X/Y
-      * Must relayout car/cdr
-      * Lists of lists are Y
-      * Nums and Strs are X
-      * Other syms...default to Y also, but should be X also
-      * Refactor list UI

     * Refactor other cmds
       * Implement split space
     * Add skip car/cdr for layout fn
     * Cur/part relative position functions
     * Refactor gen layout use -> move it
     * Make fn: mov-cur X/adv Y/nl
-    * Handle missing bounds in metrics for space and ctrl chars

   * Refactor [Mon]